smtcoq/smtcoq.github.io/capi-tutorial.md

 [lia_generic](doc/capi/group__certif.html#ga438b36ae6d1fa0056aec06c5b4c5d85b).

 > Note:
-> The literals in the clause given to `lia_generic` must belong to the
+> The literals in the clause given to `lia_generic` may belong to
+> multiple theories, but the proof that it is a tautology must use only
-> theory of linear integer arithmetic only.
+> linear integer arithmetic reasoning.

 ### (**) Exercise 8
 Given a function symbol `f` of type `Int → Int`, and two variable `x`